sdiv877/today-list/README.md

 # today-list
 An Electron app for organizing your daily tasks.

-**This app is currently under heavy development and regular use is not recommended.**

 ## Features
-* A clear UI with a modern feel (IN DEV)
+* A clear UI with a modern feel
-* Organization of tasks with due dates and times (IN DEV)
+* Organization of tasks with due dates and times
-* A statistics tracker to get an idea of your productivity (IN DEV)
+* A statistics tracker to get an idea of your productivity
-* App colour customization (TO DO)
+* App colour customization

 ## Technology
 * Electron